AdlanticServerHosting/photop-client-backup/readme.md

+# DECEPERATED
+Deceperated.
+This package can no longer be used.

 # Photop Client
 Photop Client is a library for creating bots for Photop.
 It works directly with the WebSocket instead of html to deliver minimal memory impact and ease of use.